 Lizard Peninsula · TR12

 We prepare and submit planning applications to Cornwall Council and, where relevant, the Isles of Scilly authority — handling drawings, statements, validation queries and officer negotiation from start to determination.
-In St Keverne, that work is shaped by the place itself — St Keverne is the inland market village of the eastern Lizard, with a substantial fifteenth-century church, a wide village square and an AONB-protected agricultural hinterland, with a building stock that leans toward traditional cob-and-granite cottages and Georgian and Victorian villas.
+On a St Keverne site, the brief always meets the place — St Keverne is the inland market village of the eastern Lizard, with a substantial fifteenth-century church, a wide village square and an AONB-protected agricultural hinterland, with a building stock that leans toward traditional cob-and-granite cottages and modern infill bungalows.

 Local context